 Objective 1: Strengthen Monetary Policy and Risk Management Practices at NBT to Promote Financial Stability

 The Tajik economy is highly vulnerable to external shocks.
 The COVID-19 pandemic, the war in Ukraine and global supply chain disruptions have placed added stress on an already weak economy, reducing the GDP and increasing inflation significantly.
 The Tajik banking sector is also closely connected to Russian financial institutions, and is experiencing the severe consequences of international financial sanctions imposed on Russian banks in 2022.
 In addition to external risks, the NBT faces multiple internal risk management issues that threaten its core operations.
-FSVC is therefore helping the NBT enhance risk management across departments and adopt a monetary policy that adapts to the macroeconomic context to become more resilient to external shocks.
+FSVC therefore helped the NBT enhance risk management across departments and adopt a monetary policy that adapts to the macroeconomic context to become more resilient to external shocks.

 Objective 2: Improve Government and Private Sector AML and Diversify Correspondent Banking Relationships

 Tajikistan faces major money laundering/terrorism financing (ML/TF) challenges, largely driven by its geographic position, and formal and informal ties with countries including Afghanistan, Iran, Russia and China.
 Furthermore, the Tajik financial sector has been historically mismanaged and prone to crises, resulting in a low level of trust and Tajiks underusing financial institutions.
 As a result of its ML/TF risks and small financial sector, the country faces challenges in maintaining correspondent banking relationships (CBRs) with international banks.
-FSVC is increasing the capacity of the NBT and reporting entities to enhance AML/CFT compliance and alignment with FATF standards.
+FSVC increased the capacity of the NBT and reporting entities to enhance AML/CFT compliance and alignment with FATF standards.

 Program Impact